uankit/CarDekho_ML_Modell/README.md

 ## **3. Evaluation**

-> If we can reach 97% accuracy at predicting the prices of the cars, we'll pursure this project.
+> If we can reach 97% accuracy at predicting the prices of the cars, we'll pursue this project.

 However, due to the nature of experimentation, the evaluation metric may change over time.